Morningstar-Engineering/MC6-MKII-MIDI-Controller/MANUAL.md

 Connect your expression pedals to these ports.
 You may also connect aux switches to add more programmable switches to the MC6.

 Please note that these ports are INPUT only, and cannot be using to control functions like amp switching or sending Control Voltage messages.
 You should only be connecting an expression pedal or TRS Aux Switches to these ports.

+# External Aux Switch
+Connect an external Aux switch to your MC6 to control Presets G - L.

+The MC6 requires an aux switch that is wired to work with the Eventide H9.
+It has to be connected to the MC6 with a stereo cable.

+There are a few pedal builders that provides such switches: